Resources for Dendrochronologists

 The 3rd International Conference of Asian Dendrochronology Association (ADA2013) will be held on April 11th to April 14th, 2013 in Tehran, Iran.
 The most pronounced discourse of the conference is tree ring researches with respect to climate change, which is a major challenge for nowadays and future!
 However, other related topics from wood anatomy to dendroarchaeology are covered.
 This conference is also aimed to be a place for students and young and experienced scientists to exchange their experiences and ideas and set up their possible future collaborations.
 Prior to the conference, there will be a pre-field week workshop for interested participants.

-This international course will be held again in Klosters Dorf, Switzerland 25 November to 1 December 2012.
+This international course will be held again in Klosters Dorf, Switzerland 24-30 November 2013.
 Acceptance of participation will be done on a first come, first serve basis!
-(Deadline for registration: August 1, 2012).
-For this course the fee will be 850.- CHF incl. full accommodation (double room, breakfast, lunch and dinner).
-The aim of the course is to submit basic theoretical information about the anatomy of woody plants and especially ecological wood anatomy.
-This will be done by demonstrating "the reality" (anatomical features) on the base of more than 240 micro sections which are prepared for each participant.
+(Deadline for registration: August 1, 2013).
+For this course the fee will be 850.- CHF incl. full accommodation (double shared room, breakfast, lunch, and dinner).
+The aim of the course is to teach basic theoretical information about the anatomy of woody plants and especially ecological wood anatomy.
+This will be done by demonstrating "the reality" (anatomical features) of wood based on more than 240 micro-sections which are prepared for each participant.
 A very important part of the course is the additional teaching of different anatomical preparation techniques.

 Being held 5-9 August 2013 in Abakan, Russia, this workshop will introduce participants to techniques of dendrochronology and conduct practical training sessions in the techniques.
 The instrumental and proxy records (tree-ring chronologies) will be used to place the climatic conditions faced in the management of trees, water, livestock, indigenous herbivores, and people and their needs in a proper long-term perspective.
 The interactions of participants at the summer course will spur research activities that lead to more sustainable development of natural resources in the Northern Hemisphere forest regions but will also introduce students to dendrochronological techniques that may apply to any type of climate reconstruction and environmental management.